Paulette-Zaldivar-Flores/Berry-Fiore/README.md

 ## General Information
-<ul><li>The goal of this project was to create a multi page website that described the company and showcased the items on their menu.</li></ul>
+<ul><li>The goal of this project was to create a multi page website that describes the company and showcases the items on their menu.</li></ul>

 ## Technologies Used